cdli-gh/cdli-gh.github.io/pages/guide/guide_tagsets.md

 > nin=STEM.ani=3-SG-H-POSS.ra=DAT

-The morphological tags are explicit and give information not only about the morpheme at hand but hints at the construction of the whole verbal chain.
+The morphological tags are explicit and give information not only about the morpheme at hand but hint at the construction of the whole verbal chain.
 Eg:

 morpheme|tag|meaning
 ----|----|-----